seramirezruiz/cld-master/about.md

 ---

 <p class="message">
 The Comparative Legislators Database (CLD) is a one-stop shop for rich, diverse and integrated individual-level data on national political representatives.
-The database contains information for over 45,000 contemporary and historical legislators from 14 countries and the European Parliament.
+The database contains information for over 67,000 contemporary and historical legislators from 16 countries.
 In our project, we unite collaborative micro-data collection efforts and bring these together through the use of Wikipedia and Wikidata.
 </p>

 ---